Countdown to Grails 2.0: Database Migrations |

 Getting started

-Imagine you have been working a Grails application and now you want to deploy the first version to production.
+Imagine you have been working hard on a Grails application and now you want to deploy the first version to production.
 It's time to consider how you're going to manage database upgrades.
 At this point the production database hasn't even been created.
 So, declare the Database Migration plugin as a runtime dependency like so:

 grails.project.dependency.resolution = {